Prajin-Kamble/Superstore-Sales-Overview-Dashboard/README.md

 KPIs / Charts Used: Sales by Category (Column Chart), Sales by Sub-Category (Bar Chart), and Top 10 Products by Sales (Horizontal Bar Chart)

 #### Q4.
 Which sub-categories are underperforming?
-Answer: Some sub-categories such as Appiances, Bookcases, Copiers and Accessories show consistently low sales and profit compared to others.
+Answer: Some sub-categories such as Appiances, Bookcases, Copiers and Accessories show consistently low sales and profit compared to others.<br>
 Business Impact: These products require pricing review, cost optimization, or potential discontinuation.

 #### Q5.
 What are the 10 top-selling products?
-Answer: The Top 10 products account for a significant portion of total sales, indicating strong customer preference for a small set of products.
+Answer: The Top 10 products account for a significant portion of total sales, indicating strong customer preference for a small set of products.<br>
 Business Impact: These products should be prioritized for inventory availability and bundled offers.

 Departments Using This Insight: Sales, Product Management, and Inventory